db0/Android-Netrunner-OCTGN/README.md

 ### v1.1.14

-Tinkering now should put all types on the ICE and then clear them at the end of the turn.
+* Tinkering now should put all types on the ICE and then clear them at the end of the turn.
+* On cards with multiple options, players can now put them all at the same time as a long number.
+So if the player wanted to boost crypsis 3 times and then break 2 subroutines, they would put 11100 in the field.

 ### v1.1.13